Yellowtail Rasbora - Rasbora tornieri : Complete Fish Profile & Care Guide

-Yellowtail Rasboras are a schooling species in nature, so ideally, you should purchase and keep these Rasboras in groups of at least six individuals.
-Maintaining these fish in good numbers will not only make the fish less nervous but will result in a more natural-looking arrangement.
-At the same time, males will exhibit some exciting behaviours as they compete with each other for female attention.
+Yellowtail Rasboras are naturally schooling fish, and it's recommended to keep them in groups of at least six individuals to promote their well-being.
+Maintaining them in good numbers will not only make the fish less nervous but will result in a more natural and stunning display.
+Additionally, males exhibit fascinating behaviours when competing for female attention, making for an exciting sight.

-Yellowtail Rasboras will do better in a heavily planted aquarium or a set-up designed to mirror a flowing river with a substrate of different sized gravel and stones, some large smooth rocks and medium water movement.
-You can also add some driftwood alongside some hardy aquatic plants.
+Yellowtail Rasboras thrive in heavily planted aquariums or in setups designed to mimic the flowing river environments they typically inhabit.
+It is best to use a substrate of different-sized gravel and stones, along with some large smooth rocks and medium water movement, to mirror their natural habitat.
+You can also add some driftwood alongside some hardy aquatic plants to make them feel at home.

-Yellowtail Rasboras have a silvery body with a thick, dark brown, prominent midlateral stripe extending from the operculum to the caudal fin base.
-Above that, they have a second light yellowish coloured stripe.
-Finally, they have a bright yellow caudal fin that is edged with black.
+Yellowtail Rasboras have a stunning silvery body, accented by a thick, dark brown midlateral stripe that extends from the operculum to the caudal fin base.
+Above that, they have a second light-yellow stripe, and finally, their bright yellow caudal fin is edged with black.
+These striking fish are sure to captivate any observer with their unique and attractive appearance.

 |Scientific Name||Rasbora tornieri|